-Arica is the capital of both Arica Province and Arica and Parinacota Region.
-It lies at the bend of the western coast of South America, known as Arica Bend (Arica Elbow).
-At the city's location two lush valleys dissect Atacama Desert converge: Lluta and Azapa.
+Arica is the capital of both Arica Province and the Arica and Parinacota Region.
+It lies at the end of the western coast of South America, known as Arica Bend (Arica Elbow).
+At the city's location, two lush valleys dissect the Atacama Desert converge: Lluta and Azapa.
 These valleys provide fruit for export.

 Arica is known as Chile's "city of the eternal spring" due to its mild weather.
 Its beaches are mostly frequented by Bolivians.
 During Spanish colonial rule Arica was already a major port already.
 Following the War of the Pacific, in 1880 Chile seized it from Peru and was recognized as Chilean in 1929.
 A significant part of African Chileans live in or trace origins to Arica.